 My results using common garden experiments with Euphrasia showed that the hemiparasitic habit can contribute to taxonomic complexity.
 In the first experiment (Chapter 5), the results suggested that although some species were consistently morphologically distinct (e.g. Euphrasia micrantha), other closely related species overlapped in many traits and sometimes could not be reliably told apart in a common garden setting.
 I suggested that there may be differential natural selection for local ecological conditions in the wild that drive life history differences between species.
 There was also considerable phenotypic plasticity in relation to the host species being parasitised, with only a few traits (e.g. node to first flower) that showed consistency when a Euphrasia species was grown on a particular host species.
 Next, I investigated host-parasite interactions across a range of host-Euphrasia species combinations to see if there was evidence of host specificity (Chapter 6).
 I found evidence of host parasite interactions, which could be responsible for local host adaptation, and in turn may drive the evolution of cryptic specialisation.
 Although this hypothesis is consistent with my results, more work would need to prove local host adaptation in the wild.
 In sum, host species influenced both the morphology and fitness of Euphrasia individuals, creating the potential for species confusion through phenotypic plasticity, and cryptic specialisation of Euphrasia on certain host species.
 Little work has been done on taxonomic complexity through the lens of parasitism in other hemiparasitic plant genera.
-A good candidate for investigation would be Pedicularis, which is a large genus, containing species complexes (e.g. refs(Garg, 2010)).
+A good candidate for investigation would be Pedicularis, which is a large genus, containing species complexes (Garg, 2010).
 Due to the relatedness to Euphrasia both phylogenetically and in terms of the presence of much recent speciation, I would postulate that Pedicularis has similar processes that may be driving taxonomic confusion and diversity in the genus.

 Critique and further study: